 Now, most people know that a home appraisal is part of the home sale.
 It often is ordered by the bank to ensure a loan amount is in line with the market value of the home.
 However, if you order a reliable market-based appraisal yourself, you can have that appraisal report out on the counter when potential buyers come through.
 This will be another measure that provides confidence for the buyer.
 Not only did you think to order the appraisal ahead of time, but the value it states will provide a well-documented education on the current market value of manufactured homes.
 The potential buyer may need this education if they’re new to the market, moving from apartment rentals or have lived in or owned a site-built home.

 FSBO Mistake #8: Fill Out a Seller Disclosure Statement

 This is something that buyers most often request, but it can be a good pre-emptive measure for sellers, too.
 Typically, a seller disclosure statement is a one-to-four page checklist of home and home system items that can be verified as in proper working order.
 And they point out a few items where there is a problem.
 Hopefully, the problems are minor and will not stall or kill the sale.
 Regardless, pointing out that sometimes “a heavy rain from the west might cause leaking above one window” again will inspire the buyer’s confidence in you as a seller, and in your home.

-If you want more information on selling your own home, our experts at MHVillage have put together a handy Home Sellers Kit for download.
-It provides a lot of information on how to list your home with MHVillage, including how to write a great sales caption and the best use of photos for selling your home.
+If you want more information on selling your own home, our experts at MHVillage have put together a handy mobile home sellers guide for you to read through.
+It provides a lot of information on the step-by-step process of selling your mobile home, including how to write a great sales caption and the best use of photos for selling your home.